plasma-umass/scalene/README.md

 # Success Stories

-If you use Scalene to debug a performance problem, please [add a comment to this issue](https://github.com/emeryberger/scalene/issues/58)!
+If you use Scalene to successfully debug a performance problem, please [add a comment to this issue](https://github.com/emeryberger/scalene/issues/58)!

 # Acknowledgements